 What to do during an outage:

 - Check your fuse box or breaker panel to see if the problem is with your circuits.
-If it’s not, call SUB at 541-726-2395, any time of the day or night, and report the outage.
+If it’s not, call SUB at 541-746-8451, day or night, to report the outage.

 - If lightning is causing the outage, consider unplugging your electronic equipment from the wall to avoid surges through the outlets.